-We held a survey in April 2016 to ensure that our Neighbourhood Plan is based on a proper understanding of our area and of the views, wants and needs of local people and businesses.
+The Parish Council held a survey in March/April 2016 to ensure that the Neighbourhood Plan is based on a proper understanding of our area and of the views, wants and needs of local people and businesses.

-Before Easter 2016, our volunteers delivered a copy of a Neighbourhood Plan survey to every home and business in our parish.
+Our volunteers delivered a survey form to every home and business in our parishes.
 Residents were asked to fill in the survey by 17 April.
 We asked for responses from all ages.

 The survey could be completed on paper or online.
 A telephone line was set up for anyone needing assistance to complete the survey.
 Our volunteers called at homes and businesses between 18-23 April to collect the paper copies of the survey.